enginebai/Algorithms/topics/graph.md

 ![Graph](../media/graph.png)

 ## Representation
-There are three criteria to determine the graph representation:
+There are some criterias to determine the graph representation:
-1. Space complexity to store a graph.
+* Time complexity.
+* Space complexity.
+* **Traversal of Adjacent Vertices (per vertex)**: Time complexity to traverse all adjacent vertices of a given vertex.
-2. Time complexity to determine whether a given edge exists in the graph.
+* **Edge existence checks  (`(u -> v)` exists?)**: Time complexity to determine whether a given edge exists in the graph.
-3. Time complexity to find the adjacent vertices (neighbors) of a given vertex.

 We can represent a graph `G = (V, E)` in the following ways:

 ### Adjacency List
-In adjacency list, we use an array of linked lists (or array or list) to represent the graph, where each vertex is associated a list of its adjacent vertices by linked list.
+In adjacency list, we use an array of linked lists (or array, list, or set) to represent the graph, where each vertex is associated a list of its adjacent vertices by a collection of vertices.

 ```kotlin
 // 1 -> 2 -> 4 -> 5 -> 6